jesperolsson-se/Eolang-exercises/README.md

 similarly enclosed.
 With each level, our model becomes richer and richer while keeping each component small and managable.

+From this point of view, we can see that EO has the nice property of being lazy.
+The concern of constructing our program instance (i.e., `eo := new app()` ) is cleanly separated from the concern of execution (i.e., `eo.apply()`).
+Like a clockwork toy of old, we prepare our program by winding it up and then, when the time is right, we release it and let it live its own life.

 `mvn compile`

 `java -cp target/classes:target/eo-runtime.jar org.eolang.phi.Main sandbox.app YEAR`